yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

   - To rescue a kidnapped friend
   - To explore a new place

   ## Basic Rules

   - Adventurers & Monsters have a **Defense** (a combination of health and armor), as well as an ability or weapon bonus, but no other stats.
   - On their turn, an Adventurer can move _and_ take an action or attack.
   - If an adventurer takes a risky action, they roll a d6.
 On a 5-6 they are successful.
   - Add a maximum of +1 to the roll if an Adventurer has an item or skill that can help them succeed.
-- Any action is possible, even during combat.
-The fancier the action, the greater the consequences of failure (explained in advance).
-Make a determination as a group whether a +1 should be added to the roll.
+  - Any action is possible at any time.
+The fancier the action, the greater the consequences of failure.
+Make a determination as a group whether a +1 should be added to a roll.
   - *Optional Rule*: If you want the game to be _easier_ or _faster_ change the result to a 4-6.
 This applies to both combat and risky actions.

   ## Combat

   - **Initiative**: At the start of combat both sides roll a d6, the higher goes first.
   - Each side takes turns.
 Adventurers and monsters go in whatever order they wish.
   - Attackers roll a d6; on a 5-6 they are successful.
 Some weapons or abilities provide a +1 bonus to the attack.
   - Normal attacks do 1 damage unless otherwise indicated.
   - **Healing**: Adventurers can return to a place of safety and wait a turn to make a healing roll.
 On a 5-6 they regain 1 Defense.
 Monsters may catch up during this time!

   ## Magic
-- Spells can be found in spellbooks and can be cast only once per adventure.
+  - Spells can be found in spellbooks and can be cast once per adventure.
   - Casting a spell takes an action and does not require a roll to succeed.
   - Using a spell _beyond_ its basic description (e.g. **Fly** on multiple targets) may require a roll.
   - Scrolls are single-use spells not typically found in spellbooks.

   ### Common spells
   - **Cure Wounds**: Target recovers 1d6 Defense.
   - **Elemental Mastery**: Control water, fire, earth, air.
   - **Fireball**: Ball of flame that targets multiple creatures.
   - **Fog Cloud**: A white vapor obscures your movements.
   - **Freeze**: Turns a target to ice.
 Very effective on liquid surfaces.
   - **Illusion**: An illusion of the caster's choice appears within eyesight.
   - **Levitate**: Fly over any surface and as high as a tree.
   - **Lightning**: 3 damage against metal armor.
   - **Magic Tongue**: Speak any language.
   - **Shapeshift**: Turn into any creature until you take damage.
   - **Sleep**: 1d6 creatures fall asleep.

   ### Adventurers
+  - *All adventurers start with a rope, a torch, a bedroll, etc.*
-- **Knight**: 8 Defense, Broad Sword (+1 to melee attacks), Shield, +1 to actions strength actions.
+  - **Knight**: 8 Defense, Broad Sword (+1 to melee attacks), Shield, +1 to strength actions.
   - **Fighter**: 6 Defense, Dual Swords (roll twice and keep highest), +1 to  dodging actions.
   - **Ranger**: 5 Defense, Bow (+1 to ranged attacks), 3 poison arrows (2 damage each), Short Sword, Pet (owl, wolf, etc), +1 to tracking actions.
   - **Thief**: 4 Defense, Two Daggers (+1 when thrown), Backstab (2 damage to surprised targets), Lockpicks, +1 to thieving actions.
   - **Magic-User**: 3 Defense, Staff, Spellbook (5 spells), +1 to magical actions.

-*All adventurers start with a rope, a torch, a bedroll, etc.*

   ### Monsters
   - **Assassin**: 4 Defense, Poison Bow (+1 to ranged attacks), dagger.
-- **Goblin**: 1 Defense, Sword, +1 to Initiative in groups of 3 or more.
+  - **Goblin**: 1 Defense, Sword (+1 to attacks in groups of 3 or more).
   - **Lizardkin**: 2 Defense, Sword & Shield, Roar (calls other Lizardkin).
   - **Ogre**: 5 Defense, Club (hits 2 targets).
   - **Shadow Monster**: n Defense, mimics any creature and their Defense/abilities.
   - **Sorcerer**: 3 Defense, Staff, Spellbook (2 spells).

   ### Treasure
   - **Circlet of Seeing**: Reveals invisible or hidden objects and creatures.
   - **Crystal Eyes**: Goggles that allow for 360 degree view allowing the wearer to always go first.
   - **Globe of Water Walking**: Allows you to walk on water as long as you can hold your breath.
   - **Golden Bow**: +1 to ranged attacks, glows when monsters are near.
   - **Magic Rope**: A fifty-foot rope that follows the commands of its holder.
   - **Pocket Dimension**: Sucks objects and creatures into a portal, then itself.
   - **Pocket-Wall**: A small tube of clay that spreads to cover any opening.
   - **Poison Dagger**: 2 Damage to target on a roll of 6.
-- **Ring of the Beholder**: The wearer's appearance changes to match  whomever last wore the ring.